JonathanGribe/Technical-Documentation/azure_webserver_Server2022.md

-# Setup Guide - Azure Webserver (Windows Server 2022)
+# Setup Guide - Deploying Azure Webserver (Windows Server 2022)

 ## Introduction:
 By the end of this lab, you will be able to set up a web server using Azure virtual machine and Windows Server 2022